jcarcaso/goFundMeDiscordWebHookBot/README.md

 4. Create a schedule with EventBridge with the correct config

 ## TO DO
+* Actually elaborate on the set up
+* Add information about the lambda function, how it works, and how test
-* More in this wiki to come
+* Set this up via CDK to allow for easy setup